What Makes Alaska Backpacking Different 🏔️

 Waterproof hiking boots for most terrain.
 Your feet are your transportation; protect them.
 Secondary, closed-toe footwear for river crossings (Crocs (tie them on), sandals, or old running shoes).
 Do not cross barefoot.

 Guide’s Tip: The ultralight trend of hiking in trail runners works on the Pacific Crest Trail.
-And it CAN work here if you’re a good walker.
+And it work here you’re a good walker.
 For most folks: when you are side-hilling on scree or navigating tussocks with a 50lb pack, you’ll do better with some ankle support.

 What Not to Bring